-Composed in June 2013, Raymi is a programmatic work in four movements.
-Elements such as polyphony, polyrhythm, and body percussion are fundamental pillars.
-From a single theme this work offers the listener a diverse world of colors and sensations that, however, does not move away from the autochthonous and traditional.
+Composed in June 2013, "Raymi" is a programmatic work consisting of four movements.
+Fundamental elements such as polyphony, polyrhythm, and body percussion are incorporated.
+From a single theme, this composition offers the listener a diverse world of colors and sensations, all while remaining rooted in the indigeous and traditional.

-The general structure of the work is conceived in the following forms: "Allegro - Sonata", "Rondo and Coda", which allows to distinguish the following movements:
+The overall structure of the work is conceived in the following forms: "Allegro - Sonata", "Rondo and Coda", which allows for the distinction of the following movements:

-The composer uses traditional harmony to recreate the sunrise on the majestic Inca land; the radiant sun rises majestically lighting the front of the working Indian.
-The main theme, which appears in the English horn at the beginning of the work, represents the Sun god Inti, while the brass use contemporary harmony to express another musical idea: the majesty of the Inca before his people.
+The composer employs traditional harmony to depict the sunrise over the magnificent Inca territory; the resplendent sun ascends majestically, illuminating the figure of the laboring indigenous person.
+The primary motif, introduced by the English horn at the outset of the composition, symbolizes the Sun god Inti, whereas the brass section employs contemporary harmony to convey another musical concept: the grandeur of the Inca leader before his subjects.

-This movement is written in the form "Allegro - Sonata".
+This movement is structured as "Allegro - Sonata."

 A polyrhythmic ostinato of the ropes announces that the night has come.
-The atmosphere becomes calm and, with the subtle intonation of the cello and the French horn, appears the theme of the goddess Quilla (Moon goddess).
-The effect of “harmonics” on the saucers, interpreted with bowed strings, symbolizes the night, while the chords maintain a harmonic foundation so that the winds can intervene with variations of the main theme of this movement.
+The atmosphere becomes calm, and with the subtle intonation of the cello and the French horn, the theme of the goddess Quilla (Moon goddess) emerges.
+The "harmonics" effect on the saucers, played with bowed strings, symbolizes the night, while the chords maintain a harmonic foundation to allow the winds to introduce variations of the main theme of this movement.

-Abruptly appears the Shaman who invokes the gods to celebrate a ritual next to the town.
-To the war horns (horn and tuba) are added the people who cry to the gods, represented by the ropes and winds, and sing (literally) and hit the floor with the feet.
+Suddenly, the Shaman appears, invoking the gods to celebrate a ritual alongside the village.
+The war horns (horn and tuba) join the people who cry out to the gods, represented by the strings and winds.
+They sing and stomp their feet on the ground.

-The development begins with solo flute and uses elements of the main theme.
-This culminates with the arrival of the sun god and the moon goddess, their themes now intertwined.
+The development begins with a solo flute and incorporates elements of the main theme.
+This culminates with the arrival of the Sun God and the Moon Goddess, their themes now interwoven.

-This last movement presents the form "Rondo" with a final Coda.
+The final movement of this piece presents the "Rondo" form with a concluding Coda.

-The party begins with a "Yumbo" rhythm.
-Various thematic variations in festive character gives an atmosphere of a great celebration.
-The ritual that is created in the sacred circle makes men and women chant the names of their gods: "Inti Raymi!"
+The celebration begins with a "Yumbo" rhythm.
+Various thematic variations with a festive character create an atmosphere of grand celebration.
+The ritual formed within the sacred circle leads both men and women to chant the names of their gods: "Inti Raymi!"
 (Feast of the Sun) and "Quilla Raymi!"
-(Feast of the Moon) with rhythmic accompaniment (To the rhythm of the Yumbo) of their feet.
+(Feast of the Moon), accompanied rhythmically by the stomping of their feet to the beat of the Yumbo.

-The party continues to make a brief recount of the previous themes leading to an energetic final coda led by the brass, where the theme of the sun god appears majestic and imposing until the orchestra joins the spirit of the people who with energy herald the gods with the shout: "Raymi ha!
+The party continues with a brief recap of the preceding themes, culminating in an energetic final coda led by the brass section.
+Here, the theme of the sun god emerges in a majestic and imposing manner, until the entire orchestra joins in, capturing the spirit of the people who energetically herald the gods with the cry: "Raymi ha!"

 DETAILS OF THE WORK